Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ## Tracking plan

 Every tracking plan consists of one or more branches and each branch consists of multiple versions.
-A branch called `main` is created by default and you can always create more branches if required.
-All versions in each branch are _published_ and immutable except for the _staging_ version which can be modified.
-To make changes to a tracking plan, you'll need the ID of the branch you're making changes to and the ID of staging version on that branch.
-Then, to save your changes and make them available in Amplitude Analytics, you'll need to publish the staging version.
-Examples below show how to do this.
+Amplitude creates a branch called `main` by default, and you can create more branches as needed.
+All versions in each branch are _published_ and immutable except for the _staging_ version, which you can modify.
+To make changes to a tracking plan, you need the ID of the branch you're making changes to and the ID of staging version on that branch.
+Then, to save your changes and make them available in Amplitude Analytics, you need to publish the staging version.
+The following examples show how to do this.

 ### Get branch and its staging version IDs